13932157033/AIHelp-Unity-SDK/README.md

 #### iOS:

-**Note:Party A is obliged to use Party B's services according to the correct plug-in method and calling method described by Party B's documents.
-If Party A uses any technical method to influence Party B's billing, Party B will have the right to notify Party A while unilaterally terminating the service immediately and ask Party A to assume responsibility for infulencing the billing of Party B.
+**Party A is obliged to use Party B's services according to the correct plug-in method and calling method described by Party B's documents.
+If Party A uses any technical method to influence Party B's billing, Party B will have the right to notify Party A while unilaterally terminating the service immediately and ask Party A to assume responsibility for infulencing the billing of Party B.<br />
 Instantiate ElvaChatServiceSDKIOS, then call init with appKey, domain, appId: init(string appKey,string domain,string appId);**